ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 - Update the sowing properties to mirror the earlier parameters used for simulating sorghum in Dalby (Cultivar: Buster; Sowing depth: 30mm; Row spacing: 750mm; Plant population: 10 plants/m2).

-Simple modifications of C# scripts
+Simple Modifications of C# Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When you inspect once more the earlier *manager* script from the continuous sorghum simulation (*Sorghum_continuous_carryOver.apsimx*), you will see that there were some more sorghum-specific parameters in the *manager* script.